jnsmalm/gameplay/tutorials/playing-sounds/readme.md

   __dirname + "/eric-skiff/come-and-find-me.ogg")
 ```

-### Use FFmpeg to convert to ogg vorbis

-If the sound file you want to load is not in the vorbis format, you can use the
+If the sound file you want to load is not in the vorbis format, you can use
-[FFmpeg](https://www.ffmpeg.org) tool to convert it.
+the [FFmpeg](https://www.ffmpeg.org) tool to convert it.
 For example, use the
 following command to convert a wav file *input.wav* to a ogg vorbis file
 *output.ogg*: